 Date: The day of the trip

-Starting point: City and state (or address for your home office)
+Starting point: City and state (or your home address if using a home office)

 Destination: Business name and city